La Melpomène-class torpedoboat

 History

-* M.J.
-Whitley "Zerstörer im Zweiten Weltkrieg" mentions that Bouclier served a short spell with the Polish Navy.
+[2]: [WHT], [CON] mention that Bouclier served a short spell with the Polish Navy prior to being transferred to the RNethN.
 This is not correct.

 Related links